 Life just hasn’t turned out the way I thought it would.
 I freely admit I lived my life fast and hard, burning the candle at both ends until, unfortunately, I was 26.
-In that time I managed to get a BA and an MBA, have two completely different careers, and live and travel all over the world.
+In that time I managed to earn a BA and an MBA, enjoy two completely different careers, and live and travel all over the world.
 I never knew why I attacked life like I had limited time…perhaps I knew.
-At 26 after coming home from an amazing year in Australia, while I completed that last courses of my masters an inguinal hernia appeared.
+At 26 after coming home from an amazing year in Australia, while I completed the last courses of my masters in California an inguinal hernia appeared.
 It took the doctors a while to find it (which I know to be normal now, but was pretty appalled at the time) but I finally saw the right doctor and there it was, plain as day.

 In the following year I learned all about the evils of insurance and our medical system.
 In a final gamble for my life I went ahead with an off label (meaning insurance won’t pay for it) treatment, placing a spinal stimulator peripherally (in my abdomen).
 It was a success, for certain values of success.
 I was NOT pain free, instead it confused the pain signals enough that I could function, but only function, not really live.
 That surgery also had a few complications, the wires attempted to leave my body, twice, which can be awkward.
 This required two more surgeries to correct.
 So, doing the math on that year I had the two hernia surgeries, the trial surgery for the implant, the implant surgery (6 hours that I was awake for) and two revisions for the wires, that is a total of 6 surgeries, in a year for someone who had been a healthy active 26 year old.